EgyptAir Flight 990: Defection of Hamdi Hanafi Taha

 In February 2000, EgyptAir 767 captain Hamdi Hanafi Taha sought political asylum in London after landing his aircraft there.
 In his statement to British authorities, he claimed to have knowledge of the circumstances behind the crash of Flight 990.
 Taha attested that first officer Gameel Al-Batouti had intentionally crashed the plane to exact revenge on an airline executive, who had recently demoted Al-Batouti, and happened to be on board.
 Taha also is reported to have said that he wanted to "stop all lies about the disaster," and to put much of the blame on EgyptAir management.

 Osama El-Baz, an adviser to Egyptian President Hosni Mubarak, said, "This pilot can't know anything about the plane; the chances that he has any information [about the crash of Flight 990] are very slim."
 EgyptAir officials also immediately dismissed Taha's claim.
 American investigators confirmed key aspects of Taha's information, but decided not to anger the Egyptian government further by issuing any official statement about Al-Batouti's motive.
-EgyptAir terminated Taha's employment, and his application for British asylum was reportedly declined, though he gave an extensive 2002 newspaper interview in London, and a 2005 documentary credited him as "Exiled Captain".
+EgyptAir terminated Taha's employment, and his application for British asylum was reportedly declined, though he gave an extensive 2002 newspaper interview in London and was featured in a 2005 documentary.

 NTSB investigation and conclusion

 The NTSB investigation centered on the actions of the relief first officer, Gameel Al-Batouti.
 The NTSB determined that the only way for the observed split elevator condition to occur was if the left seat pilot (the captain's position) was commanding nose up while the right seat pilot (the first officer's position) commanded nose down.
 As the Egyptian investigation forwarded various mechanical failure scenarios, they were each tested by the NTSB and found not to match the factual evidence.
 The NTSB concluded that no mechanical failure scenario either they or the Egyptian investigation could come up with matched the evidence on the ground, and that even if mechanical failure was a factor, the 767's design would have made the situation recoverable.

-The NTSB's final report was issued on March 21, 2002, after a two-year investigation, and concluded as "not determined".
+The NTSB's final report was issued on March 21, 2002, after a two-year investigation.
+The NTSB concluded that the probable cause of the crash was the relief first officer's actions, but it did not determine the reason for those actions.

 From the NTSB report's "Summary" section: